 - Take your microfiber cloth to clean any dust or residue that may have broken loose and claimed space elsewhere on the console.

-- If the microfiber cloth is dirty, change the cloth out.
+- If the microfiber cloth is dirty, change it out.
 Do not rinse the cloth and continue to wipe while it is wet.

 Once you've cleaned your PlayStation 4, follow the instructions below for updating your console and rebuilding your database.
-Neither of those options will affect the save files on your PlayStation 4 and will correct any issues your console is experiencing.
-Boot up your console after you've completed all of those steps.
+Neither of those options will affect the saved files on your PlayStation 4 and correct any issues your console is experiencing.
+Finally, boot up your console after you've completed all of those steps.
 If you're still booting in safe mode, it's time to use your last resort option.

 Check your HDMI cables